 About Havre St Pierre, Quebec

 Havre St. Pierre is the launching point for some of the greatest landscapes and adventures in the province of Quebec.
 This quaint town sits near the abrupt end of the scenic, waterfall-lined RTE 138 that winds its way along the north shore of the St. Lawrence River from Quebec City to the Kegaska Island ferry terminal near Labrador.

 For most visitors, Havre St. Pierre is best known as the muster point for Mingan Archipelago National Park Reserve adventures.
-This enchanting collection of over 40 islands along invites visitors to experience fascinating rock monoliths, endangered flora and fauna, spectacular seabirds, glorious hikes, and more whales and porpoises than imaginable.
+This enchanting collection of over 40 islands invites visitors to experience fascinating rock monoliths, endangered flora and fauna, spectacular seabirds, glorious hikes, and more whales and porpoises than most people can imagine.

 The town has grown from a mix of Indigenous Innu peoples, Acadians, and Quebecers drawn to the picturesque shore, spectacular fishing, and endless outdoors that Quebec’s Cote Nord offers.
 The ample outdoors and sea access means that Havre St. Pierre is a paradise for foodies, road trippers, and outdoor lovers alike.

 How To Get To Havre St. Pierre